FTC: Affiliate Disclosure Links may pay commission

-Nevertheless the Edge 130 very clearly, to me, paves the way for GALILEO support to be introduced on higher end cycling models and on running/triathlon models.
+Nevertheless the Edge 130 very clearly, to me, paves the way for GALILEO support to be introduced on higher-end cycling models and on running/triathlon models.
 This COULD BE AWESOME for those of us who navigate and for those of us who want accurate, instant running pace. #VeryExcited

 Hmmmm TT/triathlon.
 Look what’s next.

 And there’s more!
-For a TT or triathlon Garmin have finally created a feature in this device that I have been writing about for over a year…EXTENDED DISPLAY.
-Essentially making the130 a dummy unit for a fenix 5/935 (maybe other units too) but I bet they forgot a tethering mechanism or some means to avoid it being stolen in transition 🙁 (unlike the Bolt or Edge 820)
+For a TT or triathlon Garmin has finally created a feature in this device that I have been writing about for over a year…EXTENDED DISPLAY.
+Essentially making the130 a dummy unit for a Fenix 5/935 (maybe other units too) but I bet they forgot a tethering mechanism or some means to avoid it being stolen in transition 🙁 (unlike the Bolt or Edge 820)

 It’s nice that the 520 plus comes with the Best Bike Split Race Sync app pre-installed as well as TrainingPeaks.
 And the TBT navigation makes the 520plus a relatively complete device…if your old and reliable 520 broke you may well get the 520plus.
 I’d probably get one if my Edge 820 broke.